We refer to the skin surrounding them, not the eyes themselves in this condition. The skin around the eyes is the most fragile and thin of our bodies.

 - Pink eye ( conjunctivitis ).

-- Trauma or injury, often accompanied by discoloration.
+- Trauma or injury is often accompanied by discoloration.

 Some medical conditions can also cause symptoms of an eye or swollen eyelid.
 This includes Graves’ disease and eye cancer, although it is rare.
-To avoid complications, consult a visual health professional if the inflammation lasts more than 24 to 48 hours.
+Consult a visual health professional if the inflammation lasts more than 24 to 48 hours to avoid complications.

 Things you can do immediately:

-You can treat swollen eyes at home, especially if they are caused by fluid retention, stress, allergies or lack of sleep.
+You can treat swollen eyes at home, mainly if they are caused by fluid retention, stress, allergies, or lack of sleep.
 If those are possible causes, the swelling will often be in both eyes.
 For it: